cert-manager/website/content/en/docs/contributing/google-season-of-docs/2022/improve-navigation-and-structure/index.md

 | Technical writer audit and restructuring of the cert-manager.io documentation | 12,000      | 12,000            |                                 |
 | Volunteer stipends                                                            | 1,500       | 13,500            | 3 volunteer stipends x 500 each |
 | TOTAL                                                                         |             | 13,500            |                                 |

+Regarding the amount of $12,000, we assume that it will be enough to fund one experienced technical writer part-time (for example, they could work half day from Tuesday to Friday, for a total of 24 days, for 3 months at a daily rate of $500).

+We will give the "volonteer stipend" to contributors who can show they have one PR within the project timeframe (from 1st May to 30th July) in which a re-write of one page or a set of pages.
+Before starting the rewriting, the volonteer will suggest which page they wish to work on either on Slack (Kubernetes Slack, channel #cert-manager-dev), or in an issue on GitHub, and make sure by asking the team whether it makes sense to rework this page.
+As long as at least one positive reaction, the volonteer can start working.
+For the stipend to be validated, the PR needs to be reviewed and merged.